fvanevski/knowledge_agent/README.md

 - `auditor_reports`
 - `fixer_reports`
 - `advisor_reports`
+- `documents`

-Each table has the following columns:
+The `documents` table stores processed web content and has the following structure:

 - `id`: Primary key (integer)
-- `report_id`: A unique identifier for the report (text)
+- `url`: The unique URL of the source document (text)
+- `raw_document`: The raw binary content of the document (BYTEA)
+- `markdown_content`: The processed, clean markdown version of the content (text)
-- `report`: A JSONB column containing the report data
+- `summary`: A concise summary of the document (text)
-- `created_at`: Timestamp of when the report was created
+- `created_at`: Timestamp of when the document was first added

 ## Workflow Details

 The `maintenance` workflow is the most comprehensive, executing the full lifecycle of knowledge management.
 Here is a step-by-step breakdown of the process:

 1.  **Analysis**: The **Analyst** examines the knowledge base to identify areas that are outdated or incomplete.
 It generates a report detailing these knowledge gaps.
-2.  **Research**: The **Researcher** takes the Analyst's report and creates a research plan.
+2.  **Research**: The **Researcher** takes the Analyst's report and executes the entire content acquisition pipeline:
     - The **Planner** develops a set of targeted search queries using advanced search operators.
-    - The agent executes these searches and gathers the results.
+    - The agent executes these searches and for each resulting URL, it downloads the raw content, processes it into clean markdown, and generates a summary.
+    - All artifacts (raw document, markdown, and summary) are stored in the `documents` table in the database.
     - If the initial searches are insufficient, the **Refiner** adjusts the plan and tries again.
-3.  **Curation**: The **Curator** receives the search results from the Researcher.
-    - It ranks the URLs based on relevance, authority, quality, and novelty.
-    - It ingests the content from the approved URLs into the LightRAG knowledge base.
-4.  **Audit**: The **Auditor** scans the knowledge graph for inconsistencies, duplicates, and other data quality issues, producing a report of its findings.
+3.  **Audit**: The **Auditor** scans the knowledge graph for inconsistencies, duplicates, and other data quality issues, producing a report of its findings.
-5.  **Fix**: The **Fixer** takes the Auditor's report and attempts to correct the identified issues.
+4.  **Fix**: The **Fixer** takes the Auditor's report and attempts to correct the identified issues.
 For any destructive changes (e.g., deleting an entity), it will require human approval.
-6.  **Advise**: Finally, the **Advisor** analyzes the reports from all the other agents, identifies recurring problems, and suggests systemic improvements to the LightRAG configuration or the agent's own processes.
+5.  **Advise**: Finally, the **Advisor** analyzes the reports from all the other agents, identifies recurring problems, and suggests systemic improvements to the LightRAG configuration or the agent's own processes.